USEPA/CMAQ/DOCS/Release_Notes/CMAQv5.3.1_bugfixes.md

 ### Description of model issue

+The model stops when the the output timestep, TSTEP in the cctm run-script, is not an integer multiple of the input files' timestep.
+The example error messge is below.

+     *** ERROR ABORT in subroutine retrieve_time_de on PE 002
+     Could not extract GR_EMIS_001      file

+The problem occurs because the centralized data module uses TSTEP to set the timestep of the input data.

 ### Solution in CMAQv5.3.1

+The solution changes the data module to use the timestep of the meteorological input files instead of TSTEP.
+The fix assumes that the timesteps across input files are the same.
+Later code changes may remove the constraint.

 ### Files Affected

+CCTM/src/cio/centralized_io_module.F

 ## 8. STAGE
 [Jesse Bash](mailto:Bash.Jesse@epa.gov), U.S. Environmental Protection Agency